warung-international/web/README.md

 # Warung International Web Services

-This monorepo contains the homepage and server leaderboards for Warung International Discord Server.
+This repo contains the homepage and server leaderboards for Warung International Discord Server.

 ## Development